 Project Analyzer Pro Edition

-Project Analyzer Pro Edition extends the Standard Edition with 4 tools: Super Project Analyzer, Project Printer, Project Graph and Project NameCheck.
+Project Analyzer comes in three different editions.
+The Pro Edition extends the Standard Edition with 4 tools: Super Project Analyzer, Project Printer, Project Graph and Project NameCheck.
 You can find them in the Pro menu of Project Analyzer.
 These tools are also included in the Enterprise Edition.
-More about editions

 Super Project Analyzer combines several analyses to detect dead code.
 Sometimes a single analysis is not enough to detect dead code.
 This happens when several projects use the same file.
 All the user projects have to be accounted for with Super Project Analyzer.